 phone: CDA #218

 Jan Chambers is a professor in the Department of Dramatic Art at UNC and a resident set and costume designer for PlayMakers Repertory Company.
-Her teaching includes set, costume and makeup design courses, as well as First Year Seminars related to theatre design and production.
-She is particularly interested in the incorporation of sensory immersion, intuitive thinking and collaboration in teaching the design process and frequently incorporates use of the UNC BeAM digital makerspaces in class projects.
-Currently she serves as the Department’s diversity liaison and represents the Division of Fine Arts on the University Faculty Council.
+She teaches set and costume design courses, as well as First Year Seminars related to theatre design and production.
+She is particularly interested in the incorporation of sensory immersion, intuitive thinking, and collaboration in teaching the design process.
+Digital technology and UNC BeAM makerspaces are often used in her class projects and are the focus of her graduate level course in digital technology for costuming.

 In addition to her teaching and theater work, Jan is a painter and sculptor.
 She holds a BFA in Studio Art from the University of Tennessee and an MFA in Theater Design from the University of Illinois.